nancydrewdatabase/nancydrewdatabase.github.io/content/05 FIN/Utilities/Men's Room Phone.md

 4. [[Men's Dressing Room]]
 5. [[Woman's Dressing Room]]

-You cannot make calls, but you must answer two calls on Day 1 to progress the game.
+You cannot make calls, but you must answer two calls on [[content/05 FIN/Misc/Day 1|Day 1]] to progress the game.